lukaszjablonski/FrontCE/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## How to use FrontCE?
+Well... it is not yet available...

 ## Who is using FrontCE?
 * [Current Economic and Social Topics International Colloquium CEST<sup>ic</sup>2015](http://cest2015.uni.lodz.pl/)